How to Compare Your College Financial Aid Award Packages

 Factoring in scholarships

-Keep in mind, once you have the net prices of your top colleges, there are important financial aid considerations that can’t necessarily be quantified.
+Keep in mind that once you have the net prices of your top colleges, there are important financial aid considerations that can’t necessarily be quantified.
 With scholarships, be sure to understand the requirements and time frame.
-If a scholarship requires you maintain a 3.9 GPA in order to receive the money, it may be difficult to keep.
-Also, make sure you know whether the award is for all four years or not, and whether it is likely to change after your first year.
+If a scholarship requires you to maintain a 3.9 GPA in order to receive the money, it may be difficult to keep.
+Also, make sure you know whether the award is for all four years or not and whether it is likely to change after your first year.
 Schools will sometimes offer larger amounts of money to incoming freshmen in order to attract more students, but then reduce the amount of aid when they are upperclassmen.
 This is known as “frontloading.”

 When it comes to loans, one of the biggest distinctions to look out for is subsidized vs. unsubsidized.
 Subsidized loans are always preferable because they don't begin accruing interest until after you graduate.
 Understand, too, that any unsubsidized or private loans the college offers in your financial aid package are not need-based and are therefore available to anyone.
-That means you shouldn't give them much, if any, weight when comparing financial aid offers.
+That means you shouldn't give them much—if any—weight when comparing financial aid offers.

 Considering academic value